Max Tegmark: Career

 concluded that decoherence seems too rapid for Roger Penrose's "quantum microtubule" model of consciousness to be viable.

-Tegmark has also formulated the "Ultimate Ensemble theory of everything", whose only postulate is that "all structures that exist mathematically exist also physically".
-This simple theory, with no free parameters at all, suggests that in those structures complex enough to contain self-aware substructures (SASs), these SASs will subjectively perceive themselves as existing in a physically "real" world.
-This idea is formalized as the mathematical universe hypothesis, described in his book Our Mathematical Universe.
+Tegmark has also formulated the "mathematical universe hypothesis", whose only postulate is that "all structures that exist mathematically exist also physically".
+In 2014, Tegmark published the book Our Mathematical Universe, which presents his idea at greater length.
+Tegmark suggests that the theory is simple in having no free parameters at all, and that in those structures complex enough to contain self-aware substructures (SASs), these SASs will subjectively perceive themselves as existing in a physically "real" world.
+The "mathematical universe" hypothesis has been criticized by some other scientists as being both overly speculative and unscientific in nature.
+For example, mathematical physicist Edward Frenkel characterized it as closer to "science fiction and mysticism" than "the realm of science."

 Tegmark was elected Fellow of the American Physical Society in 2012 for, according to the citation, "his contributions to cosmology, including precision measurements from cosmic microwave background and galaxy clustering data, tests of inflation and gravitation theories, and the development of a new technology for low-frequency radio interferometry".

-He was awarded the Royal Swedish Academy of Engineering Science's Gold Medal in 2019 for, according to the citation, "his contributions to our understanding of humanity’s place in the cosmos and the opportunities and risks associated with artificial intelligence.
+He was awarded the Royal Swedish Academy of Engineering Science's Gold Medal in 2019 for, according to the citation, "his contributions to our understanding of humanity's place in the cosmos and the opportunities and risks associated with artificial intelligence.
 He has courageously tackled these existential questions in his research and, in a commendable way, succeeded in communicating the issues to a wider public."

 Tegmark is interviewed in the 2018 documentary on artificial intelligence Do You Trust This Computer?
+From 2020 onward, Tegmark led a research team-turned-nonprofit at MIT that developed an AI-driven news aggregator known as "Improving the News".
+"Improve the News" was rebranded to "Verity News" in 2023.

-He is also known for his seminal paper on the Mathematical Universe Hypothesis, in which he claims that our physical world is an abstract mathematical structure with an infinite number of initial random conditions.
-He points to fractals as proof that the equations used to describe all possible mathematical multiverses would fit on a single T-shirt.
+In 2024, Tegmark and his graduate student Ziming Liu were members of the team that developed Kolmogorov-Arnold Networks, a class of neural network which differs from the multilayer perceptron by being based around the Kolmogorov–Arnold representation theorem.